 Baby Pool at the Beach

-This was genius.
-We bought a cheap mini baby pool from Walmart and filled in up with ocean water.
-Austin threw his beach toys in and played for hours.
-He was kept cool and it was great for us as parents to sit and relax while he was still having fun.
-It’s easy to fold and throw in our beach wagon.
+This can be genius.
+Buy a cheap mini baby pool from Walmart or one of our local beachware shops and fill it up with ocean water.
+Throw in some beach toys and they’ll play for hours.
+This helps keep kids cool and is a great distraction, so parents can sit and relax while they’re still having fun.
+It’s easy to fold and throw into your beach wagon.
 It’s an instant hit for the toddler and parents.

 7. Jogging Stroller or Beach Wagon